-Let's continue the conversation on Yellowdig: Yellowdig is a social learning platform to encourage engagement and assist with casual conversations, exchange of ideas, or occasional debates.
+Let's continue the conversation on Yellowdig (Ongoing 10 week assignment): Yellowdig is a social learning platform to encourage engagement and assist with casual conversations, exchange of ideas, or occasional debates.
 Each module I will post a continuation of a lecture or pickup on a topic that requires additional discussion.
 Students are also encouraged to create their own discussion based on the topics being covered in class or sharing related news, etc. relevant to the class on the platform.
-Additional details regarding the use of the platform can be found on Canvas
+Additional details regarding the use of the platform can be found on Canvas.

 Assignments (6): Six (6) assignments will be given during the semester based on the course content.
+Assignment details and due dates are posted in Canvas.